projectdiscovery/notify/README.md

 - You can obtain the **biid** with wireshark on any platform and configure it within the config file.
 - Burp collaborator server allow to fetch results only for once, so if you are using this, you will **not** see results in burp collaborator window.
 - Config file has priority over CLI arguments.
+- Telegram notifcation does not support burp collaborator.

 ## Reference:-